-Deanne Stillman is the author of Desert Reckoning: A Town Sheriff, a Mojave Hermit, and the Biggest Manhunt in Modern California History, Mustang: The Saga of the Wild Horse in the American West, Twentynine Palms: A True Story of Murder, Marines, and the Mojave, and Joshua Tree: Desolation Tango.
+Deanne Stillman is the author of Blood Brothers: The Story of the Strange Friendship Between Sitting Bull and Buffalo Bill, Desert Reckoning: A Town Sheriff, a Mojave Hermit, and the Biggest Manhunt in Modern California History, Mustang: The Saga of the Wild Horse in the American West, Twentynine Palms: A True Story of Murder, Marines, and the Mojave, and Joshua Tree: Desolation Tango.

 Produced and directed by John Carver, Wolf Creek Productions, Inc. Photographs of trail-riding and saddled horse at rest by Peggy Suzio.

-A critically acclaimed work of literary nonfiction, Twentynine Palms was first published in 2001 and named a "best book" of that year by the LA Times.
-Hunter Thompson called it "A strange and brilliant story by an important American writer," and it was reissued in a new, updated edition by Angel City Press in May, 2008, with a foreword by T. Jefferson Parker and a preface by Charles Bowden.
+Her book, Twentynine Palms, was an LA Times bestseller and "best book of the year."
+Hunter Thompson called it "A strange and brilliant story by an important American writer," and it was reissued in a new, updated edition by Angel City Press in 2008, with a foreword by T. Jefferson Parker and a preface by Charles Bowden.
 The conclusion of a ten-year journey, the book explores the brutal murders of two young girls in a scenic Southern California military town by a Marine shortly after the Gulf War.
-The desert is a main character in the story, as it often is in Deanne's work.
-Her latest book, Mustang, was also ten years in the making, taking her deep into historical archives and across the wild horse ranges of the West, particularly Nevada, where most of the country's mustangs still roam.
-In it, she explores various questions, including why America, a cowboy nation, has turned its back on the wild horse, our great partner and icon.

-Mustang was an LA Times "best book 08," won the California Book Award silver medal for nonfiction, and was praised in the Atlantic Monthly, Economist, NPR's On Point, Orion, Seattle Times, Santa Fe New Mexican, Cleveland Plain-Dealer, Kirkus, PW, and many other publications.
+Deanne's book, Mustang, was also ten years in the making, asks why are we, a cowboy nation, destroying the horse we rode in on?
+Mustang was an LA Times "best book of the year," won the California Book Award silver medal for nonfiction, and was praised in the Atlantic Monthly, Economist, NPR's On Point, Orion, Seattle Times, Santa Fe New Mexican, Cleveland Plain-Dealer, Kirkus, PW, and numerous other publications.
 It has brought many into the campaign for wild horse and burro preservation, has been presented to President Obama as an important book to read about wild horses and American history, has helped raise funds for rescue organizations, and has led to the rescue of many horses headed to the slaughterhouse.
-It is currently under option, in part, for a film starring Wendie Malick, and it recently inspired the exciting new alt-country duo Granville Automatic to write and record three songs for its debut CD, including "Comanche" and "Blood and Gold."
+It is currently under option, in part, for a film starring Wendie Malick, and it is coming soon in an audio edition featuring Anjelica Huston, Frances Fisher, Wendie Malick, John Densmore, Richard Portnow, and James Morrison.
+It recently inspired the alt-country duo Granville Automatic to write and record three songs for its debut CD, including "Blood and Gold."

-In addition, Deanne's work appears in many publications, including the New York Times (Magazine, Book Review, Arts & Leisure, Travel); The Los Angeles Times (Magazine, Calendar, and Book Review); Orion; Slate; Salon; Tin House, Gwarlingo, truthdig ("Letter from the West" column) and elsewhere.
-Excerpts from her books and various essays, columns, and reports are archived on byliner.
+In addition, Deanne's work appears in many publications, including the rumpus; Los Angeles Review of Books ("Letter from the West" column); New York Times (Magazine, Book Review, Arts & Leisure, Travel); High Country News; The Los Angeles Times; Boston Globe; Orion; Slate; Salon; Tin House; Gwarlingo, truthdig, and elsewhere.
 Her work is widely anthologized, and her plays have been produced and won prizes in festivals around the country.
-She has also written for film and television, having penned an adaptation of Twentynine Palms for Tristar, and written for such network series as "Square Pegs" and "A Different World."
+She has also written for film and television.